NPS-DEEP/hashdb/doc/announce_1.0.1.md

 * Document how 0.17 was calculated as the number for calculating M from n in the Bloom filter, and document the percent false positive range this provides.

 #Potential future changes to bulk_extractor
+* Fix makefile dependency rules in src_win so make does not first require make clean.
 * Add code in the finalization state of the hashdb scanner for generating post-processing statistics:
  * Print files that the image fully contained.
  * For partial matches, print number of blocks out of total blocks matched for each file.